Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If you’re looking for a no-roll sugar cookie recipe, I’ve got the perfect one for you.
-I absolutely LOVE my classic sugar cookie recipe, but sometimes I just don’t have the time to make those.
-My kids love this easy version just as much, so we make it when I’m in a time crunch!
+If you’re looking for a no-roll easy sugar cookie recipe, I’ve got the perfect one for you.
+I absolutely LOVE my classic sugar cookie recipe, but they take more time.
+My kids love this easy version and these chewy brown sugar cookies just as much, though!

 Recipe Ingredients

-These are simple sugar cookies that are special for the big Valentine’s Day!
-We love these cookies year-round and how simple and easy they are to make.
-These soft and chewy sugar cookies are always a favorite in our home!
+These are easy sugar cookies that are special for Valentine’s Day!
+We love these cookies year-round though because they are soft and chewy plus easy to make.

 Find the full printable recipe with specific measurements below.

-• Butter: Soften the butter ahead of time.
+• Butter: Soften unsalted butter ahead of time.
 Room-temperature butter makes it smooth and buttery when mixed together.

 • Cream cheese: Make these extra soft and chewy by using a softened cream cheese mixture.